 The study found that integrating 15 measures of social determinants of health into select machine learning models noticeably reduced disparities observed in predicting the probability of long-term hospitalization or in-hospital mortality for heart failure patients.

 “We show that for minority populations, the machine learning models actually performed worse than for white individuals.
-We also show that for people with poor socioeconomic status, let’s say for those uninsured or for people that have Medicaid, the model also performed worse and missed people that are at a higher risk of dying or have a higher risk of staying in the hospital longer,” said Yuan Luo, PhD, associate professor of Preventive Medicine, of Pediatrics, chief AI officer at the Northwestern Clinical and Translational Sciences (NUCATS) Institute and the Institute for Augmented Intelligence in Medicine, and senior author of the study.
+We also show that for people with poor socioeconomic status, let’s say for those uninsured or for people that have Medicaid, the model also performed worse and missed people that are at a higher risk of dying or have a higher risk of staying in the hospital longer,” said Yuan Luo, PhD, associate professor of Preventive Medicine, of Pediatrics, chief AI officer at the Northwestern Clinical and Translational Sciences (NUCATS) Institute and the Institute for Artificial Intelligence in Medicine, and senior author of the study.

 Machine learning can be a powerful tool for predicting long-term patient outcomes, especially for diagnosed with chronic conditions such as heart failure.
 While models can improve the dissemination of health resources during patients’ course of care and overall health outcomes, the fairness of such models had yet to be thoroughly investigated.